dokeeno/dokeeno.github.com/_posts/2012-05-30-product-tour.md

 ##How we do it?
 This is how we achieve it.

-* We deliver your product update to your customer once they logged in
+* We deliver your product update to your customers once they logged in
 * Using a customizable popup

 ![Dokkeno Notification](/images/product-tour/notification.png)

-* Once customer clicks he will be navigated to the feature
+* Once a customer clicks on the popup, he will be navigated to the feature

 ![After Navigated](/images/product-tour/navigated.png)

-* Then allow him to read the documentation right away
+* Then he can read the documentation right away

 ![Dokkeno Notification](/images/product-tour/documentation.png)